spacebanana420/tanuki/README.md

 # Requirements & how to use

 Tanuki requires the following to work:
-* Scala 3 or Java 11 or later
+* Scala 3 or Java 11 or later (unless running the native Linux binary)
 * FFmpeg (optional, for screen recording, video playback and screenshot functionality)
 * FFplay (optional, for viewing video and images)